camerahub/camerahub/docs/INSTALL-SOURCE.md

 pip install .
 ```

-PhotoDB will run out of the box with no additional configuration, by creating an SQLite database in its own directory.
+CameraHub will run out of the box with no additional configuration, by creating an SQLite database in its own directory.

 If you wish to use an external database then copy `photodb/local_settings/local_settings.py.template` to
 `photodb/local_settings/local_settings.py` and customise the database settings for your environment.